Challenges in Gypsum Processing

 Synthetic gypsum must also be analyzed to assess its suitability and best processing methods.
 The wide range of variability within synthetic gypsum is due to it being a by-product of industrial processing.
 Desulfurization is performed on petroleum or flue gases from power plants, and the variance in materials and treatment techniques most often makes synthetic gypsum a unique material.
 Even more so than mined gypsum, each synthetic variation must be evaluated to determine the best individual processing methods in order to ensure the best final product results.

 After decades of experience addressing gypsum processing problems, FEECO knows how to handle the challenges this unique material presents.
-Combined with our ability to fully customize equipment and run feasibility testing in a state-of-the-art testing and tolling facility, FEECO is an all-in-one source for solving gypsum processing issues at any stage of manufacturing.
+Combined with our ability to fully customize equipment and run feasibility testing in a state-of-the-art testing facility, FEECO is an all-in-one source for solving gypsum processing issues at any stage of manufacturing.
 For more information on FEECO’s extensive gypsum processing knowledge, contact us today!

 About the Authors . . .